-Barbecue sauce is soooo easy to make.
+Did you know…barbecue sauce is so easy to make?

 Doesn’t it make you happy when you find out how easy it is to make something from scratch?

-I must admit that I generally purchase barbecue sauce.
+I must admit that I used to purchase barbecue sauce.
 It is just one of those things that I thought was easier for me to grab from the store than to make it at home.
 But then one day we were out of sauce, and I decided to try to make my own homemade barbecue sauce.
 It’s surprising how easy it is to whip up, and how amazingly tasty it is when you make it yourself!

 I like barbecue sauce to be a little sweet and a little spicy, so that’s how I made this version.
-I used honey for the sweetness, but you could use agave or maple syrup if you prefer.
+I used honey for the sweetness, but you could use maple syrup if you prefer.
 You can also adjust the level of spiciness by adding more or less cayenne pepper to this sauce.

 This homemade barbecue sauce is thick and rich, sweet and spicy, and is perfect for brushing on chicken, ribs, or anything else you can think of to grill!

-Homemade Barbecue Sauce.
+Homemade Paleo BBQ Sauce.

 - 1/3 cup tomato paste